-Do you ever just feel like you need to take a pill to take the edge off?
+Do you ever just feel like you need to do something to take the edge off?

 The fact is that everyone gets stressed sometimes.
-It’s normal to feel anxiety from time to time and if you don’t want to take something that will totally knock you out, try a gentle relaxing cup of sedative tea instead of popping a pill.
+It’s normal to feel anxiety from time to time.
+If you don’t want to take a drug like Valium that will totally knock you out you can try a gentle relaxing cup of sedative tea instead of popping a pill.

-Here are my topfifteen favorites for making in to herbal tea as they are widely available and not endangered species (to my current knowledge.)
+Following are my top fifteen favorites for making in to herbal tea as they are widely available and not endangered species (to my current knowledge.)

-I have included a brief blurb so that you can get an idea of the herbs that will work best for your constitution.
+I have included a brief blurb so that you can get an idea of the herbs that will work best for your own constitution and needs.